masoudMZB/Text-Wizard-Fatsapi-NLP-project/README.md

 In this project We used some amazing tools to experience something new.
 Now Let's see What we have:

+NOTE : IF YOU ARE NOT USING LINUX MAKE SURE TO CHANGE ALL / to \\\\

 ### Installation 🔧